jasonsckrabulis/sckrabulis_etal_ribeiroia_mte/readme.md

 Stage | Gosner stage of the tadpole (based on **Gosner, K. 1960.
 A simplified table for staging anuran embryos and larvae with notes on identification. *Herpetologica* 16(3): 183-190**)
 Mass | Tadpole mass measured in grams
-PerfRound | Number signifying which of the three sequential performance temperatures the measurement was taken PerfTemp | Temperature at which respiration measurements were taken Time | Duration of the respiration period, calculated from start and stop times in minutes O2 | Change in dissolved oxygen, calculated by the difference between the initial concentration of oxygen in the control jars and the final measurement from each tadpole, in milligrams per liter
+PerfRound | Number signifying which of the three sequential performance temperatures the measurement was taken PerfTemp | Temperature at which respiration measurements were taken in Celsius Time | Duration of the respiration period, calculated from start and stop times in minutes O2 | Change in dissolved oxygen, calculated by the difference between the initial concentration of oxygen in the control jars and the final measurement from each tadpole, in milligrams per liter
 O2/Time | Rate of oxygen consumed per minute, calculated by dividing O2 by Time